 Preceding Interconnecting Customer Opt-Out Agreement

-The Company hereby notifies (Interconnecting Customer) on (“Issuance Date”) that its distributed generationFacility proposed to be located at (Interconnection Application # ) is in a Common Study Area that has become the subject of a Group Study (see Tariff, Section 3.4.1).
+The Company hereby notifies (Interconnecting Customer) on (“Issuance Date”) that its Distributed Energy Resource Facility proposed to be located at (Interconnection Application # ) is in a Common Study Area that has become the subject of a Group Study (see Tariff, Section 3.4.1).
 The Company has determined that there is a compelling business or engineering reason to interconnect the Interconnecting Customer’s Facility as part of a Group solution.

 If the Interconnecting Customer wishes to participate in the Group, then no further action is required at this time.
 The Company may suspend any applicable interconnection processing Time Frames for the Interconnecting Customer’s Facility until the Group Study has been completed, including the issuance of an Interconnection Service Agreement.
 If the Interconnecting Customer later decides to drop out of the Group, the interconnection application for the Facility shall be considered withdrawn.